JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Analysis

 For the BLR, we find a Balmer decrement of $15^{+5}_{-3}$.
 Estimating the attenuation towards the BLR is highly uncertain, because in the high-density BLR the Balmer lines can be powered by other processes such as collisional excitation.
 Assuming an intrinsic ratio of 3.06 \citep[from observations of blue quasars;][]{dong+2008}, we obtain $\Avhatb = 4.4^{+0.7}_{-0.5}$~mag, which would imply an intrinsic \Halpha flux 25 times brighter than what we measure.
+Such a high attenuation may be at odds with the reported weakness of LRDs at MIR wavelengths \citep{wang+2024a,williams+2024,axins+20,degraaff+2025}.

 On the other hand, an intrinsic Balmer ratio of 10 \citep{ilic+2012} would give a dust attenuation $\Avhatb = 1.2$~mag, fully consistent with the dust attenuation inferred from the narrow-line ratios and implying no additional dust towards the BLR.